tttapa/Control-Surface/doxygen/pages/FAQ.md

 the address is simply a table lookup in that list of addresses, based on the active bank:
 @f[ y = \text{list of addresses}[x] @f].

+## What's the difference between the Control Surface and MIDI Controller libraries?

+You might already have found my other Arduino MIDI library, [MIDI Controller](https://github.com/tttapa/MIDI_Controller), and are wondering which one you should use for your project.

+Short answer: Use Control Surface.
+MIDI Controller is no longer supported and Control Surface completely replaces every aspect of it.

+For the long answer, first, some background:
+I first started working on the MIDI Controller library way back in 2015, and it evolved a lot early on.
+The library seemed to be pretty popular, and it worked pretty well, so I couldn't just push breaking changes every couple of months.
+Many people requested support for MIDI input, and I liked experimenting with it as well.
+The main problem was that the overall architecture of the library needed a complete overhaul in order to add MIDI input support.
+Since I didn't know if the MIDI input was going to work out, and I didn't want to break compatibility with older versions of the library, I decided to fork it: Control Surface was born.

+I consider the MIDI Controller library "complete".
+I won't be adding any new features, and I no longer offer support for it.
+For new projects, you should always use Control Surface, it is actively being developed, features are added, bugs are fixed, and I offer support for it on the Arduino forum and in the GitHub issues.

+The main difference between the two libraries is that Control Surface has much more features.
+MIDI Controller has everything you need for a working MIDI controller with potentiometers, push buttons, rotary encoders, etc., while Control Surface supports all of that, plus MIDI input, LEDs, VU meters, OLED displays, MIDI over Bluetooth, Audio over USB, etc.
+Another major difference is the documentation and tests.
+Control Surface tries to provide better documentation using Doxygen, and it has many unit tests to make sure I don't introduce any bugs.